pdelfino/deep-work-companies/README.md

 # Companies that value Deep Work

 This repo shows a list of companies that endorse Cal Newport's Deep Work approach.
-It might be a piece of handy information for people who like to build stuff without intermittent, cheap, and noisy interruptions.
+It might be a handy information for people who like to build stuff without intermittent, cheap, and noisy interruptions.

 Contributions are welcome.